Associated quarkonia production in a single boson $e^+e^-$ annihilation: Methods

 \section{Methods}

-The productions of quarkonia pairs in a single boson $e^+e^-$~annihilation are determined by the certain set of selection rules: \begin{itemize} \item The productions of both vector-vector pairs (VV) and pseudoscalar-pseudoscalar (PP) pairs through the intermediate photon and the vector part of $Z$ vertex are prohibited due to the charge parity conservation. \item The productions of vector-pseudoscalar (VP) pairs via the axial part of $Z$ vertex is prohibited for the very same reason. \item The case of the PP pairs production is forbidden via the axial part of $Z$ vertex is prohibited due to the combined $CP$ parity conservation. \end{itemize}
+The production features of quarkonia pairs in a single boson $e^+e^-$~annihilation are determined by the certain set of selection rules: \begin{itemize} \item The productions of both vector-vector pairs (VV) and pseudoscalar-pseudoscalar (PP) pairs through the intermediate photon and the vector part of $Z$ vertex are prohibited due to the charge parity conservation. \item The productions of vector-pseudoscalar (VP) pairs via the axial part of $Z$ vertex is prohibited for the very same reason. \item The PP pairs production via the axial part of $Z$ vertex is prohibited due to the combined $CP$ parity conservation. \end{itemize}

-Due to the selection rules the case of the PP pairs production appears to be forbidden via both photon exchange, and the $Z$-boson exchange.
-So the productions of $\eta_c~\eta_c$, $\eta_b~\eta_b$ and $\eta_c~\eta_b$ pairs are considered to be forbidden in the considered processes.

-What concerns the VP pairs, they are produced via the exchange of both the photon and the vector part of $Z$ vertex.
-At last, the VV pairs are produced only via the axial part of $Z$ vertex.

-These selection rules were reproduced directly in our calculations.
+These selection rules acted as additional verification criteria of calculations.